jpaximadas/YeeNet/README.md

 This repository uses the stlink open source STM32 MCU programming toolset: https://github.com/stlink-org/stlink

- 1. Ensure BOOT0 is not set such that the board will erase the memory after being programmed
+ 1. Ensure BOOT0 is not set such that the board will erase the memory after a reset
  2. Ensure SWDIO, SWCLK, and GND are connected to the MCU (only connect 3.3V if you intend to power the board from the programmer)
  3. Program the chip:
   ```